zofiakaczmarek/astromet.py/docs/lensing.rst

 which overwrites the lens position at the reference epoch to match :math:`u_0` and :math:`t_0`.

-Use parameters defined in the heliocentric frame for that!
+Use parameters defined in the heliocentric frame for these functions!

 limitations
 -----------